 How to make this German cucumber potato salad

 Boil the potatoes.
-First, place the potatoes in a pot filled with hot water.
-Add some salt, cover the pot, and let the potatoes cook for around 20-25 minutes until tender.
-Then drain and set aside.
+Place the potatoes in a pot filled with hot water, add some salt, cover, and bring to a boil.
+Reduce to a simmer and cook for around 20-25 minutes until tender all the way through.
+Then drain and set aside - but don't rinse them with cold water, because you want them warm for the next step.

-Prepare the salad dressing.
-Next, start preparing the dressing.
-Add the diced onion and beef broth to a saucepan, cover, and gently simmer until the onion softens.
-Then add the white wine vinegar, mustard, salt, and pepper.
-Simmer for another minute, then lower the heat to keep the dressing warm.
+Prepare the dressing.
+While the potatoes are finishing up, get the dressing going.
+Add the finely diced onion and beef broth to a saucepan, cover, and gently simmer over low heat until the onion softens.
+Then stir in the white wine vinegar, mustard, salt, and pepper.
+Let everything simmer for another minute, then lower the heat to keep the dressing warm until you're ready to use it.

 Add the dressing.
-Now pour the warm dressing over the sliced potatoes.
-Gently toss everything and let the potatoes soak up the broth for about 15 minutes.
-Occasionally, give the potatoes another gentle toss.
+Pour the warm dressing over the potato slices and gently toss everything together.
+Then let the potatoes sit and soak up the broth for about 15 minutes, giving them an occasional gentle toss.
+This step is key - it's what gives the salad its rich, flavorful base.

-Combine.
-Now add the vegetable oil and cucumber slices.
-Toss again and let everything sit until the cucumber slices have softened.
+Combine with cucumber.
+Now add the vegetable oil and thinly sliced cucumber.
+Toss again and let everything sit until the cucumber slices have softened slightly and absorbed some of the dressing.

-Finish and serve.
+Season and serve.
 Check the seasoning and add more salt, pepper, or white wine vinegar to taste.
-Garnish with fresh herbs (like parsley or dill) and enjoy!
+Finish with a generous garnish of fresh herbs and serve.

 Tips & Notes